Luca Van Assche: 2022: ATP & top 150 debuts

-2023: Major debuts, first ATP win, top 100 debut
+2023: Major singles & top 100 debuts, first ATP win

 Van Assche received a wildcard into the 2023 Australian Open main draw to make his Grand Slam tournament debut in singles, losing in the first round to 11th seed Cameron Norrie.

-He then competed in the Teréga Open Pau–Pyrénées Challenger 125 (indoor), defeating Ugo Humbert in the final in three hours and 56 minutes, which set a record for the longest ATP Challenger final and saving two match points.
-Following his second title win in Pau, he moved close to 40 positions up and reached the top 110 on 6 March 2023.
-Following his title at the 2023 Sanremo Challenger 125 (clay) he reached No. 91 on 3 April 2023 making him the youngest player in the top 100.
-The following week he recorded his first ATP win at the Estoril Open over qualifier Pedro Sousa after entering into the main draw directly.
+Van Assche competed at the Teréga Open Pau–Pyrénées, a 125-level event, where he won his second Challenger title.
+In the final match, he defeated countryman Ugo Humbert in three hours and 56 minutes, which set a record for the longest ATP Challenger final.
+As a result, he moved close to 40 positions up and reached the top 110 on 6 March 2023.
+Following his third Challenger title at the 2023 Sanremo Challenger, Italy, he reached No. 91 on 3 April 2023 making him the youngest player in the top 100 at that time.
+The next week, he recorded his first ATP win at the Estoril Open over qualifier Pedro Sousa after entering into the main draw directly.
 He lost his next match to third seed Alejandro Davidovich Fokina.

-Van Assche recorded his first top-100 win over Stan Wawrinka at the Srpska Open, before losing to world No.1 Novak Djokovic in the second round.
+Van Assche recorded his first top-100 win over Swiss Stan Wawrinka at the Srpska Open, before losing to world No.1 Novak Djokovic in the second round.

-He recorded his first Grand Slam win at the French Open defeating Marco Cecchinato in the first round before losing to 29th seed Alejandro Davidovich Fokina in the second round.
-Van Assche made his Wimbledon debut in July, losing to Aslan Karatsev in the first round.
+Van Assche recorded his first major win at the French Open defeating Marco Cecchinato in the first round before losing to 29th seed Alejandro Davidovich Fokina in the second round.
+He made his Wimbledon debut in July, losing to Aslan Karatsev in the first round.
 At Wimbledon, Van Assche recorded his first Grand Slam doubles win, playing along with fellow countryman Arthur Fils, defeating brothers Stefanos Tsitsipas and Petros Tsitsipas in the first round.

 In November, he qualified for the Next Generation ATP Finals where wins over Abedallah Shelbayh and Alex Michelsen were enough for Van Assche to advance from his group into the semifinals despite a defeat to Hamad Medjedovic.
 He lost in the last four to top seed Arthur Fils.

 2024: Australian Open third round

 At the Australian Open, Van Assche reached the third round defeating James Duckworth and 25th seed Lorenzo Musetti, before losing to seventh seed Stefanos Tsitsipas.
+Later that season, he qualified for another edition of NextGen Finals, where he equalled his best result at the previous year, reaching the semifinals.
+He lost to eventual champion João Fonseca in straight sets.

-2025: Challenger 125 title, back to top 200
+2025: Challenger 125 title, back to top 150

 In May, ranked No. 211, Van Assche reached his first Challenger final in more than two years at the 2025 Zagreb Open, losing to Dino Prižmić in the final.

 In October, Van Assche won his first Challenger title in more than two years at the Olbia Challenger 125, defeating Pablo Carreño Busta in the final.